 Public-Private collaborations to develop concepts of AI applications

-The programme wants to contribute to more effective Dutch public safety policies.
+The AI programme wants to contribute to more effective Dutch public safety policies.
 This is realised by focussing on facilitating public-private knowledge and innovation programmes which result in concepts for AI applications and how they are shared within the innovation eco-system.
+An example is the innovation programma: Automated Security Operations.

 In addition, we constantly bring together triple helix partners to explore new AI possibilities and programmes, to articulate focused demands, and establish a framework for collaboration.
 Also HSD Office aims at working more closely together with other network organisations and innovation hubs, such as Yes!Delft, The Hague (AI & Blockchain) and The Hague Tech.